antvis/G2/docs/normalize.md

 # Normalize

-Group marks into series by specified channels, and then transform each series's value, say to transform them relative to some basis to apply a moving average.
+The **normalize** transform group marks into series by specified channels, and then transform each series's value, say to transform them relative to some basis to apply a moving average.
 The default basis is `max` and the marks are grouped by `x` channel by default.
 The built-in basis is as followed:

 - min
 - max